 Any Non-Commissioned Officer (NCO) with Long-Range Surveillance experience is encouraged to inquire about opportunities within the Regimental Reconnaissance Company (RRC).
 RRC provides worldwide reconnaissance and operational preparation of the environment in support of the 75th Ranger Regiment and other special operations units.

 The 75th Ranger Regiment is seeking highly motivated and qualified applicants.
-The positions available are within the Regimental Headquarters, Regimental Military Intelligence Battalion, and Regimental Special Troops Battalion located at Fort Benning, Georgia; and the 1st, 2nd, and 3rd Ranger Battalions located respectively at Hunter Army Airfield, Georgia; Joint Base Lewis-McChord, Washington; and Fort Benning, Georgia.
+The positions available are within the Regimental Headquarters, Regimental Military Intelligence Battalion, and Regimental Special Troops Battalion located at Fort Benning, GA; and the 1st, 2nd, and 3rd Ranger Battalions located respectively at Hunter Army Airfield, GA; Joint Base Lewis-McChord, WA; and Fort Benning, GA.

 NOTE: Hiring priorities are somewhat specific to Infantry Officers, but timeline considerations by Year Group (YG) are very similar for all branches.
 Generally, the Regiment expects Ranger Officers to provide 18-24 months of utilization time.
 Meaning, we expect an Officer to serve 18-24 months from the day the Officer reports to the Regiment to the day the Officer signs out on their follow-on assignment.